Opinion: 'Master of None' offers a radical new take on Black love

 "Losing Ground," "Moments of Love" pays attention to the small, intimate details of this queer Black couple's love of art, passion for food and longing for a sense of place.

 Denise and Alicia revel in their enjoyment of a diasporic relationship.
 Combining Black American, British, Caribbean and African traditions in their sartorial, food, linguistic and aesthetic touches, they are authentically and transnationally Black in ways that are brilliantly conveyed through the mundane.
-In a bravura scene, one that I replayed over and over, they silently fold laundry while grooving to the sound of "Everybody, Everybody," a global anthem sung by Blackbox that captures in miniature the sublime joy of Black love in moments of peace, sheltered against the inevitable tides of an outside world that still sees Black life for what it lacks rather than all of the transcendent genius it embodies.
+In a bravura scene, one that I replayed over and over, they silently fold laundry while grooving to the sound of "Everybody, Everybody," a global anthem sung by Black Box that captures in miniature the sublime joy of Black love in moments of peace, sheltered against the inevitable tides of an outside world that still sees Black life for what it lacks rather than all of the transcendent genius it embodies.

 The critical response to this season illustrates both the road yet traveled and the progress that is continuously being made towards illuminating Black humanity in television, film, and the arts.
 "Moments of Love" succeeds in showing the beauty, intelligence, pain and love of a Black queer couple on an emotional roller coaster made all the more extraordinary by the fact that we rarely, if ever, stop to consider that Denise's and Alicia's might exist at all.